 The Arts Alliance is a leader championing, advocating and supporting the Arts and Creative Industries in Washtenaw County, MI —arts and creative individuals, organizations and businesses—to ensure that the greater Ann Arbor region remains a great place to create, live, work, learn, play and visit.
-Broad- based engagement and the Washtenaw County Cultural Master Plan informs the work of The Arts Alliance – some of which is behind the scenes such as conducting needs assessments for arts and creative education, administering grants and managing research projects while other work is more visible such as managing public art and design projects or presenting annual awards for excellence.
+Broad- based engagement and the Washtenaw County Cultural Master Plan informs the work of The Arts Alliance.
+Not only does it include working behind the scenes on conducting needs assessments for arts and creative education, administering grants and managing research projects, but also front and center managing public art and design projects and presenting annual awards for excellence.
 The Arts Alliance is an essential partner with the business, tourism, philanthropic, government, education and other sectors on numerous programs to integrate art and culture in all aspects of civic life of the county.

-A membership organization, The Arts Alliance works with its 260+ members to aid and partner with thousands of creative individuals and hundreds of creative businesses located within the county, who in turn serve 356,000 resident, including 47,000 preK-12 students plus 80,000 university students and 6.4 million visitors to the region.
+A membership organization, The Arts Alliance works with its 260+ members to aid and partner with thousands of creative individuals and hundreds of creative businesses located within the county, who in turn serve 356,000 residents, including 47,000 preK-12 students, in addition to 80,000 university students and 6.4 million visitors to the region.